-M. Fabii Quinctiliani de Institutione Oratoria Libri Duodecim
+M. Fabii Quinctiliani De Institutione Oratoria Libri Duodecim

 From Wythepedia: The George Wythe Encyclopedia